 Afternoon Tea was soon enjoyed at great houses all over the country, and Skibo is no exception.
 Back in the early 1900s, Louise Whitfield Carnegie would sit at the table in the Drawing Room, personally make the tea in the pot and pour it for her guests.
 The tea was accompanied by Scottish delicacies like scones, oatcakes and shortbread.
 Louise only took lemon in her tea, though she always had milk and cream on offer for her guests with rather more ‘English’ tastes.
 When King Edward VII visited in 1902, however, she was delighted to discover that he too took lemon in his tea.

-Today, Front of House Butler Caroline Macdonald oversees Afternoon Tea at Skibo, brewing up a selection of loose leaf teas to accompany delicate finger sandwiches and towers of treats freshly baked each day by the Skibo patisserie chefs.
-Members can tuck into sandwiches filled with delicious fillings like smoked salmon and cream cheese, chicken and tarragon mayonnaise and classic cucumber, before indulging with freshly baked scones (accompanied by jam made by Castle Head Chef Lindsay Mackay’s mum), pancakes, choux buns, macarons, brownies or whatever else the talented chefs have whipped up that morning.
+Today, Afternoon Tea at Skibo is still served each day in the castle's drawing room, with a selection of loose leaf teas to accompany delicate finger sandwiches and towers of treats freshly baked each day by the Skibo patisserie chefs.
+Members can tuck into sandwiches filled with delicious fillings like smoked salmon and cream cheese, chicken and tarragon mayonnaise and classic cucumber, before indulging with freshly baked scones (accompanied by jam made with soft fruit and berries from the estate's walled garden), pancakes, choux buns, macarons, brownies or whatever else the talented chefs have whipped up that morning.

-Unlike former lady-of-the-house Louise, Caroline won’t silently judge you for taking milk rather than lemon in your tea – though she will recommend her favourite, Suki Tea’s Belfast Brew, if you struggle to choose from the twenty-plus varieties of tea on offer!
+Unlike former lady-of-the-house Louise, our butlers won’t silently judge you for taking milk rather than lemon in your tea – though they will recommend their favourite, if you struggle to choose from the twenty-plus varieties of tea on offer!